 To provide more balance, extra overnights with the non-custodial parent can be added to the schedule.
 Five nights per fortnight corresponds with a 65/35 schedule and six nights represents a 60/40 ratio.
 And, of course, seven nights is 50/50.

 Imagine that a parenting plan was proposed to a family court judge whereby a child would:

-- be separated from their primary carer for 10 visits per fortnight, each visit lasting several hours
+- be separated from their primary carer 10 times per fortnight, each away visit lasting several hours

 - be cared for by a person with whom the child has no significant attachment

 - interact with many virtual strangers without close supervision.

 In the context of a parenting timetable, such a proposal would most likely be rejected as disruptive, risky, overly complicated, and harmful to the child's emotional well-being.
 Parenting experts involved in family law could be jumping up and down about the mental anguish.
 But it just describes what happens when a child attends school.